200-176-Great Vocals

 Writer/Composer: Erwin Drake (1963)

 From the 1940s and well through the 1970s, this American Pop crooner endured, and his laid-back, silky-smooth delivery was a standard for album sales, TV variety shows, and concert performances.
-He became one of the most popular singer / entertainers in the world, selling millions of records, turning out hit after hit, even in the midst of the musical and cultural changes of that era.
+He became one of the most popular singer / entertainers in the world, selling millions of records, turning out hit after hit, even in the midst of the musical and cultural changes of that era, including the rollout of Rock & Roll in the mid-1950s.
+With his 1st listed song, he proves you don’t have to have technical training to sing in a relaxed atmosphere with effortless delivery.
 This album cut, released later in his career, is a marvelous example of how touching it is to raise a daughter, as our children seem to grow up too fast.
-His vocal here is beautiful, soul-searching and nostalgic…Heart-Rending!
+His vocal is warm, emotional, beautiful, soul-searching and nostalgic…Poignant, Heartwarming!

 184. NO ORDINARY LOVE (1992)